Manchester Mummy: Display

-Beswick's mummified body was initially kept at Ancoats Hall, the home of another Beswick family member, but it was soon moved to a room in Dr White's home in Sale, Manchester, where it was stored in an old clock case.
+Beswick's mummified body was initially kept at Ancoats Hall, the home of another Beswick family member, but it was soon moved to a room in Dr White's home in Sale, Trafford, where it was stored in an old clock case.

 Beswick's apparently eccentric will made her a celebrity; the author Thomas de Quincey was one of those who went to view her at White's house.
 Following White's death in 1813, Beswick's body was bequeathed to a Dr Ollier, on whose death in 1828 it was donated to the Museum of the Manchester Natural History Society, where she became known as the Manchester Mummy, or the Mummy of Birchin Bower.
 She was displayed in the museum's entrance hall, next to a Peruvian and an Egyptian mummy, and her relatives were allowed free access to visit her as they wished.
 She was described by a visitor in 1844 as "one of the most remarkable objects in the museum".
 The "cold dark shadow of her mummy hung over Manchester in the middle of the eighteenth century", according to writer Edith Sitwell.

-There are no pictures of Hannah Beswick.
+There are no pictures of Beswick.
 One of the few contemporary accounts of her is provided by Philip Wentworth, a local historian:

 The body was well preserved but the face was shrivelled and black.
 The legs and trunks were tightly bound in a strong cloth such as is used for bed ticks [a stiff kind of mattress cover material] and the body, which was that of a little old woman, was in a glass coffin-shaped case.

 Shortly after the museum's transfer to Manchester University in 1867, it was decided that as Beswick was "irrevocably and unmistakably dead", the time had come for her to be buried.
 However, since 1837, UK law had required that a medical examiner issue a certificate of death before a burial could take place; as Beswick had died in 1758, an appeal had to be made to the Secretary of State, who issued an order for her burial.
-With the permission of the Bishop of Manchester, Hannah Beswick was interred in an unmarked grave in Harpurhey Cemetery on 22 July 1868, more than 110 years after her death.
+With the permission of the Bishop of Manchester, Beswick was interred in an unmarked grave in Harpurhey Cemetery on 22 July 1868, more than 110 years after her death.